-interest due thereon.
-Chapter V "Acceptance of Deposits by Companies" To direct the company to make repayment of the matured deposits or for any loss or damage incurred by him as a result of non-payment.
-73(4) On an application by the company, NCLT may allow further time to the company to repay the amount of deposit or part thereof and the interest payable.
-74(2) Chapter -VII "Management and Administration" On the application of a member, the Tribunal may call or direct the calling of an annual general meeting if default is made in holding the Annual General Meeting.
-97(1) In case it is impracticable to call a meeting, the Tribunal may either suomoto , or on application of a director or member of the company who is entitled to vote at the meeting, order to call meeting i.e extra ordinary general meetings and give such directions as may be necessary.
+[, 65/11 In case it is impracticable to call a meeting, the Tribunal may either suomoto , or on application of a director or member of the company who is entitled to vote at the meeting, order to call meeting i.e. extra ordinary general meetings and give such directions as may be necessary.
 98(1) The Tribunal may direct that inspection of minute book of general meeting be given to a member.
-119(4) Chapter -VIII " Declaration and Payment of Dividend" To sanction utilization of IEPF for reimbursement of legal expenses incurred on class action suits by members, debentures or depositors.
-125 (3)(d) Chapter -IX "Accounts of Companies" The Tribunal may allow a company to recast its financial statements.
+119(4) Chapter -VIII " Declaration and Payment of Dividend" To sanction utilization of IEPF for reimbursement of legal expenses incurred on class action suits by members, debentures holders or depositors.
+125 (3)(d) Chapter -IX "Accounts of Companies" The Tribunal may allow a company to re-open its books of account and recast its financial statements.
 130(1) With the approval of NCLT, company may prepare revised financial statement for any of the three preceding financial years.
-131(1) Chapter-X "Audit and Auditors" To restrict copies of representation of the auditor to be removed to be sent out.
-140 (4) The Tribunal may, on the application of the company or any aggrieved person, order that copy of representation by the Auditor need not be sent to members nor read at the meeting.
-Second proviso of 140(4)(iii)(b) Where NCLT is satisfied that the Auditor has acted in a fraudulent manner, it mat order that the Auditor may be changed 140(5) Chapter- XI "Appointment and Qualifications of Directors" Regarding removal of director, NCLT may order that representation from the director need not be sent to the members and nor read at the meeting.
+131(1) Chapter-X "Audit and Auditors" The Tribunal may, on the application of the company or any aggrieved person, order that copy of representation by the Auditor need not be sent to members nor read at the meeting.
+Second proviso of 140(4)(iii)(b) Where NCLT is satisfied that the Auditor has acted in a fraudulent manner, it may order that the Auditor may be changed 140(5) Chapter- XI "Appointment and Qualifications of Directors" Regarding removal of director, NCLT may order that representation from the director neither need not be sent to the members nor read at the meeting.
 169(4)(b) proviso Chapter -XIV " Inspection, Inquiry and Investigation" To order investigation of the affairs of the company.
-210(2)
+210(2) The Tribunal may ask the Central Government to investigate into the affairs of the company in other cases on application where the business of the company is being conducted with intent to defraud creditors, persons concerned in the formation of the company or management of its affairs have been guilty of fraud, misfeasance or other misconduct and members have not been given all the information with respect to the affairs of the Company.
+213 NCLT may pass suitable orders for the protection of the employees in respect of investigation under section 210,212,213 or 219.
+218(1) To order freezing of assets of company on inquiry and investigation in case of complaint made by its members, for a period of three years.
+221(1) To impose restrictions in connection with securities.
+222(1) To entertain petition for winding up of a Company or Body Corporate in pursuance of Inspector's report.
+224(2) 224(2)